These Classic Shortbread Cookies are rich, buttery, and made with just 5 simple ingredients. Perfect for the holidays or any time of year!

 Do you love shortbread cookies?
 I feel like they sometimes get a bad reputation for being too crunchy and dry.
-But I’m here to tell you that if you make them right, they can actually be soft, buttery, and melt in your mouth.
+But I’m here to tell you that if you make them right, they can actually be delicious, buttery, and melt in your mouth.
 Just like today’s shortbread cookie recipe!

 The great thing about this cookie dough is that it only requires five ingredients and that’s including the vanilla extract and salt.
 It also takes less than 10 minutes to mix together and it doesn’t require any dough chilling.